Our Goal Is to Translate Regeneration to Humans

-For 10 days, research assistants administered a common antibiotic, known to cause hearing loss, to laboratory chickens.
+In this study, research assistants administered a common antibiotic for 10 days, known to cause hearing loss, to laboratory chickens.
 On day 11 many of the hair cells were lost and a few days later, even more were lost.
 Surprisingly, when the scientists looked three weeks later, almost all the hair cells had returned.
 They didn’t believe these results so they did the experiment again and again.
 Sure enough, chickens can naturally regenerate their inner ear hair cells, restoring their hearing after damage.
-Now we know this ability is true of all vertebrate animals except one, mammals, including us.
+Now we know this ability is true of all vertebrate animals except one, mammals, including humans.

 We Have Seen Early Success in Mice

 Regenerating inner ear hair cells has already proven successful with mice.
 A recent discovery by one of our HRP scientists revealed that mice can be stimulated to regenerate hair cells and partially restore hearing.
 This was done by using a drug to block a certain auditory pathway that prevents hair cell regeneration in mammals.
 Once blocked, the supporting cells in the cochlea were free to transform into hair cells, partially restoring hearing.
 While much work remains, this proof of concept indicates that hair cell regeneration can be made to occur in mammals.